woodRock/woodrock.github.io/src/assets/jobs/stjohns.md

-## 2019
+## 2018 to 2019

-# St. John's

-They sell a variety of Wellington craft beers including Tuatara and Black Dog.
-[St. Johns Bar & Eatery](https://www.stjohnsbar.co.nz/) is a classy function centre, restaurant and bar.

-**Roles:**

--   Bartender
--   Barista
--   Maître d
--   Functions

-I furthered my communication skills from serving the up market clientele.
-This included supervising functions for ministers of parliament and their cabinets.
-We regularly hosted the staff for Xero and TradeMe.
+# Front of House - [St. Johns Bar and Eatery](https://www.stjohnsbar.co.nz/), Wellington, NZ

+- Upsell new products or promotions.
+- Organise a team to work eciently.
+- Deliver value to a customer and to be honest regarding roadblocks.

 [![St Johns logo](https://trademe.tmcdn.co.nz/photoserver/full/1068533573.jpg)](https://www.stjohnsbar.co.nz/)